 EFR Refresher – It’s a good idea to refresh your CPR and first aid skills every 24 months, and that’s what the EFR Refresher course is designed to do.
 Focusing on key skills, the course allows you to stay up-to-date and ready to lend aid when needed.

 Accreditation: The Emergency First Response course meets compliance standards for:

 - Duke of Edinburgh’s Award – United Kingdom

 - Health and Safety Executive (Great Britain) and (Northern Ireland) for the purposes of First Aid in the Workplace

 If you need to know whether your Emergency First Response course meets compliance standards for an organisation that is not on this list, please contact me.

-Please contact me for the latest course dates or to arrange a course for yourself or your team.
+Please contact me for the latest course dates or to arrange a course for your team.